Allen and the Texas A&M-CC Islanders host conference foe Incarnate Word

 Corpus Christi, Texas; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Texas A&M-CC hosts Incarnate Word in a matchup of Southland teams.
+BOTTOM LINE: Raimi McCrary and Incarnate Word take on Paige Allen and Texas A&M-CC in Southland action.

-The Islanders have gone 5-6 at home.
-Texas A&M-CC is the Southland leader with 10.7 offensive rebounds per game led by Monae’ Duffy averaging 2.6.

-The Cardinals are 9-6 in Southland play.
-Incarnate Word is third in the Southland with 10.4 offensive rebounds per game led by Raimi McCrary averaging 2.6.
+The Cardinals are 9-6 in conference matchups.
+Incarnate Word ranks fifth in the Southland scoring 30.1 points per game in the paint led by Madison Cockrell averaging 6.0.

-Texas A&M-CC’s average of 4.2 made 3-pointers per game is 1.2 fewer made shots on average than the 5.4 per game Incarnate Word allows.
-Incarnate Word has shot at a 41.1% clip from the field this season, 6.5 percentage points higher than the 34.6% shooting opponents of Texas A&M-CC have averaged.
+Texas A&M-CC’s average of 4.2 made 3-pointers per game is 1.2 fewer made shots on average than the 5.4 per game Incarnate Word gives up.
+Incarnate Word averages 4.8 made 3-pointers per game this season, 1.4 fewer made shots on average than the 6.2 per game Texas A&M-CC gives up.

-TOP PERFORMERS: Mireia Aguado is scoring 10.9 points per game and averaging 4.1 rebounds for the Islanders.
-Paige Allen is averaging 10.9 points and 7.8 rebounds over the last 10 games.
+TOP PERFORMERS: Mireia Aguado is averaging 10.9 points and 3.3 assists for the Islanders.
+Allen is averaging 10.9 points and 7.8 rebounds while shooting 36.0% over the past 10 games.

 LAST 10 GAMES: Islanders: 3-7, averaging 54.9 points, 34.4 rebounds, 11.2 assists, 8.4 steals and 3.1 blocks per game while shooting 34.8% from the field.
 Their opponents have averaged 60.2 points per game.